Have you ever felt like Freya, "looking silly" due to the fear of messing up when it comes to speaking:

 And to finish up your cycle, you’ll do some guided speaking practice with our “Fluency Test” podcast.

 It’s a podcast very similar to the Verb-Juggling episodes you might be familiar with from my daily emails but this time you’ll be going through real sentences and comparing yourself to other students so you can test yourself and check your progress.
-(BTW, listen to the audio and check if you can outperform the students.)

 You’ll always try to listen INTERACTIVELY to the podcasts